mui/material-ui/docs/pages/blog/docs-updates.md

 ---
-title: 'New documentation structure: better navigate MUI's products'
+title: 'Our docs just got a major upgrade—here's what that means for you'
-description: From now on, each MUI product will live in its own documentation.
-Find out how that is better for you.
+description: Each of MUI's products now has its own dedicated documentation, making it easier than ever to find exactly what you need.
 date: 2022-04-06T00:00:00.000Z
 authors: ['danilo-leal']
 tags: ['News']